bshaffer/csSettingsPlugin/README.markdown

-Please contact bshaffer@centresource.com for any questions or suggestions.
+Please contact *bshafs at gmail dot com* for any questions or suggestions.